 - John 8:51 NIV, “Very truly I tell you, whoever obeys my word will never see death.”

 Jesus also became our very food of life.
-We would never be hungry or thirsty for God again.
-We can be satisfied in Christ.
+We would never be hungry or thirsty for God again and we can be satisfied in Christ.
 We just have to come to Jesus.
 He has also set us free in every way!
 Though we are on this earth, we are not of it because the kingdom of God is in our midst.
 Death cannot hold us just as it could not hold Him.

 He Finished What He Started